aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 You couldn't expect the Flutter community to be as developed as the Xamarin one, but you already have a very good selection of plugins and libraries.
 Since Dart has a strong community you also have many pure logical libraries.

-Though I missed several library I use in every Xamarin project : a rest client generator ([Refit](https://github.com/paulcbetts/refit)), a simple NoSQL local database ([LiteDB](https://github.com/mbdavid/LiteDB)).
+Though I missed several libraries I use in every Xamarin project : a rest client generator ([Refit](https://github.com/paulcbetts/refit)), a simple NoSQL local database ([LiteDB](https://github.com/mbdavid/LiteDB)).

 ### Great user experience